smurfix/btrbk/tests/README.md

 - Same workflow as 01_local_complete_run.sh but uses raw backups
 - Raw backups are stored as .btrfs files (filesystem-independent)
 - Uses raw_restore.sh helper to restore and verify backups
+- Tests both incremental and non-incremental raw backups
-- Tests retention policies with raw backups
+- Tests retention policies with incremental backup chain dependencies
+- Verifies that parent backups are preserved when children depend on them

 ## Helper Scripts